High above the azure seas lies Ravello. Rooftops touching the sky, while its lanes, gardens and villas offer a glimpse of heaven.

 I normally arrive by bus from Amalfi; I prefer that to driving up by car.
 The narrow roads and tight corners are a little hair-raising for nervous drivers like me, but if you're up to it, you can always hire a car to explore the area with more freedom.

 If you are driving yourself, you'll need to park on the edge of town and walk in; no cars are allowed in Ravello itself.
 Parking is hard to find and very expensive.

 Okay, back to the bus.
 You buy your ticket at the ticket office, which is situated in the piazza on the waterfront.
 You can't miss the office; it is right where all the buses are parked.

 I buy a single ticket because I always walk back to Minori afterwards - truly a heavenly path.

 Once the bus leaves Amalfi you keep going up and up, round and round, up and up...

 Once you manage to tear yourself away from the view, head through a short tunnel and you're in Ravello.

-The groom was from New York, middle-aged, wealthy.
-His bride to be from Eastern Europe was very young, and not so wealthy.
+The groom was from New York, middle-aged, and wealthy.
+His bride, who was from Eastern Europe, was very young and not so wealthy.

-The mother told me the special day was costing a million dollars.
+The mother told me the special day was worth a million dollars.
 They had a famous singer performing.